lnobrz/zeldapi-project/README.md

 # Zeldapi Project

-## A webapp where you can find everything about The Legend of Zelda's universe
+## A webapp where you can find everything about The Legend of Zelda universe

-Zeldapi is a SPA where you can dive deep into the universe of Legend of Zelda, since this application displays thousands of datas about this franchise.
-In Zeldapi, you'll be able to:
+Zeldapi Project is a SPA where you can dive deep into the universe of Legend of Zelda, since this application displays thousands of informations about this franchise.
+In Zeldapi Project you'll be able to browse into infos of:

-- Browse into informations about:

   - bosses
   - characters